This is a guide specifically for Auxiliares de Conversación

 *You only need to start the TIE process within the first 30 days.
 Do not worry about receiving the TIE within 30 days of arriving.
 Getting your TIE can take 2-3 months.

-Don’t worry if you have difficulties finding an appointment within the first 30 days of arriving to Spain.
-Your visa will remain valid until its expiration date (usually a 90 day period).
+Don’t worry if you have difficulties finding an appointment within the first 30 days of arriving to Spain either.
+Your visa will remain valid until its expiration date.
 Just keep trying to find an appointment.
 How to make an appointment is covered below.

 Required Documents